Mên-an-Tol 20th July 2021

 12th

-Leaflet bombed early this morning, twenty or so unwanted rainbow 'prayer' leaflets from a baptist church sprawled in a line covering the exact width of my flat and found nowhere else on the floor within the entire neighbourhood.
-I shall be posting the church a cease and desist notice on Monday.
+Early this morning, twenty or so unwanted rainbow "prayer" leaflets from a Baptist church were spread out across the floor of my flat, nowhere else in the neighbourhood to be found.
+On Monday, the church will receive a cease and desist notice.

 Brings back disturbed memories when I was ritually abused every Sunday by bread breaking "strangers" in 2013 whilst I occupied a ground floor flat in my birth town of Loughborough, Leicestershire.
 Systematic abuses were so disturbing that I left the entire county to go live in Nottingham.